The Top Things to Do in Iwate Prefecture

 Photo by janken/Shutterstock

-Another of Iwate's stunning natural wonders, Geibikei Gorge cuts through the mountains in the south of the prefecture.
-The dramatic rocky cliffs here are best explored by taking a boat ride along the river, which lasts for about an hour and a half and costs 1800 JPY per person.
-Along the journey you'll see the famous points of the gorge, including the 'lion's nose rock' where the name of the gorge came from.
+Another of Iwate's breathtaking natural wonders, Geibikei Gorge winds its way through the southern mountains of the prefecture.
+The dramatic rocky cliffs are best experienced on a boat ride along the river, which lasts about an hour and a half and costs 1,800 JPY per person.
+As you glide along, you'll encounter iconic sights of the gorge, including the famous "lion's nose rock," the namesake of this stunning landscape.

 Jodogahama Beach